Halloween Horror Nights 2026 Orlando: Every House, Scare Zone, and Show

 Infernal Carnival of Nightmares

 The first scare zone shares its name with the event theme itself.
 “Jack and Dr. Oddfellow invite you to step right up and see what horrors hide in every shadow at a sinister spectacle decades in the making,” Universal wrote in the announcement.
 The announcement graphic highlights the first letter of each word in red, spelling out “ICON,” a nod to the two co-icons.
-Universal has not yet confirmed the scare zone’s specific park location or additional details about its characters or design.
+The zone is staged on Illumination Boulevard.

 Read our full coverage of the Infernal Carnival scare zone.